 Future research and development expenses may increase as our internal projects, such as those for our DMD product candidates, enter or proceed through later stage clinical development.
-We are currently conducting various clinical trials for eteplirsen, including a confirmatory trial in the U.S. We completed Part I and have started conducting Part II of a Phase I/IIa clinical trial for an exon 53 skipping product candidate in the E.U. and have initiated a dose-ranging study for our exon 45 skipping product candidates in the U.S. We also plan to include our exon 45 and exon 53 skipping product candidates in our planned placebo-controlled confirmatory clinical trial in the U.S. and the E.U.
-The remainder of our research and development programs are in various stages of research and pre-clinical development.
+We are currently conducting various clinical trials for eteplirsen, including a confirmatory trial in the U.S. We completed Part I and are conducting Part II of a Phase I/IIa clinical trial for an exon 53-skipping product candidate in the E.U.
+We have also initiated a dose-ranging study for our exon 45-skipping product candidate in the U.S. We are also planning to initiate a placebo-controlled confirmatory study with product candidates designed to skip exons 45 and 53 in the U.S. and E.U.
+The remainder of our research and development programs are in various stages of research and preclinical development.
 However, our research and development efforts may not result in any approved products.
 Product candidates that appear promising at early stages of development may not reach the market for a variety of reasons.
 Similarly, any of our product candidates may be found to be unsafe or ineffective during clinical trials, may have clinical trials that take longer to complete than anticipated, may fail to receive necessary regulatory approvals, or may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality.